grimsteel/go-blog/posts/intro-to-go.md

 }
 ```

-We use `Sprintf` to create the template filename string from just the "template id", like `index` for `templates/index.html`.
+We use `Sprintf` to create the template filename string from just the "template id", like `index` for `templates/index.html` for use in `ParseFiles`[^web].
 As usual, we use `check` for error checking.
 The data passed to the template is contained in the `data` parameter.

 Finally, tie this into the mux: